AlexeyMK/alexeymk.com/_posts/2020-06-20-lessons-learned-in-giving-feedback-as-an-engineering-manager.md

 This way, it was the template pestering the post-mortem author.
 My role was simply to insist that the template be filled out; an entirely reasonable ask.

 Surprisingly enough, this worked; post-mortems became more substantive.
-The team to pared down outage frequency and met OKR goals.
+The team pared down outage frequency and met OKR goals.

 ## Process linters